nickserv/danamccurdy.com/_posts/2017-10-02-love-and-acceptance.md

 that everything changes,
-and that each object of our love eventually passes out of our lives, as all things flow in and out of being.
+and that each object of our love eventually passes out of our lives, just as all things flow in and out of being.

 Love is cherishing
 what we have,
-content and grateful,
+grateful and content,
 not demanding more.